-The Clachaig Inn near Glencoe was run briefly by my Grandad before he took ill along with my Granny Mac – a bubbly fun filled lady who enjoyed a party.
-With all the hillwalkers and campers from the nearby Red Squirrel campsite it’s a lively spot to enjoy food , drink and good company.
+The Clachaig Inn near Glencoe was run briefly by my Grandad along with my Granny Mac – bubbly fun filled people who were incredibly sociable.
+With all the hill walkers and campers from the nearby Red Squirrel campsite it’s a lively spot to enjoy food , drink and good company.

 The Clachan Inn, Drymen in the Loch Lomond & Trossachs National Park is renowned for being the oldest licensed bar in Scotland.
 Dogs always receive a warm welcome with dog treats and bowls of water readily supplied.
 A great place to mix with the local banter and mix with an international crowd walking the West Highland Way from Glasgow to Fort William.

 A great resource for doggie friendly pubs and campsites for your dog friendly campervan holiday can be found here.